-SES has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of a product.
-In addition, SES has controls to monitor the allocation the strategy's portfolio weight in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds.
+The Strategy has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of a product.
+In addition, the Strategy has controls to monitor the allocation of the Strategy's investments in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds.

-Among these controls, for instance, the allocation of 80% of the strategy's investments to funds with an SFDR Article 8 or 9 designation as well as the allocation of 20% of the strategy's portfolio weight in sustainable investments is monitored through the portfolio management team's pre-trade check process as well as a post-trade check via a weekly guideline assessment carried out as part of the ongoing monitoring Governance process.
+Among these controls, for instance, the allocation of 80% of the Strategy's investments to funds with an SFDR Article 8 or 9 designation as well as the allocation of 20% of the Strategy's investments in sustainable investments is monitored through the portfolio management team's pre-trade check process as well as a post-trade check via a weekly guideline assessment carried out as part of the ongoing monitoring Governance process.